kiniry/objective-c/s093751/Assignment2_2/README.md

 The `NSArray` allowes all data types that inherits from `NSObject`, meaning almost all data types in Objective-C. As opposed to C# and Java that only allows an array with the same type of content e.g. `List<string> list = new List<string>();` only allows `string` objects as its contents.

-The `NSArray` is also immutable just like in C# and Java, meaning once the objects has been pushed into the array, they cannot be modified or changed.
+The `NSArray` is also immutable just like in Java, meaning once the objects has been pushed into the array, they cannot be modified or changed.

 nil
 ----------